arvigeus/AZ-204/Learning Path/App Service.md

 To create custom TLS/SSL bindings or enable client certificates for your App Service app, your App Service plan must be in the **Basic**, **Standard**, **Premium**, or **Isolated** tier.

+The free App Service managed certificate is a turn-key solution for securing your custom DNS name in App Service.
+It's a TLS/SSL server certificate fully managed by App Service and renewed continuously and automatically in six-month increments, 45 days before expiration.
+You create the certificate and bind it to a custom domain, and let App Service do the rest.

-:bangbang: Before you create a free managed certificate, make sure you have met the prerequisites for your app.
+:bangbang: Before you create a free managed certificate, make sure you meet the prerequisites for your app.
 Free certificates are issued by DigiCert.
 For some domains, you must explicitly allow DigiCert as a certificate issuer by creating a CAA domain record with the value: `0 issue digicert.com`.
-Azure fully manages the certificates on your behalf, so any aspect of the managed certificate, including the root issuer, can change at anytime.
+Azure fully manages the certificates on your behalf, so any aspect of the managed certificate, including the root issuer, can change at any time.
 These changes are outside your control.
 Make sure to avoid hard dependencies and "pinning" practice certificates to the managed certificate or any part of the certificate hierarchy.

-The free App Service managed certificate is a turn-key solution for securing your custom DNS name in App Service.
-It's a TLS/SSL server certificate that's fully managed by App Service and renewed continuously and automatically in six-month increments, 45 days before expiration.
-You create the certificate and bind it to a custom domain, and let App Service do the rest.

 The free certificate comes with the following limitations: